 Travel alone – Travel alone at least once.
 It will teach you to be self-sufficient, encourage independence, allow you to get to know yourself, and make you more outgoing by forcing you to talk to strangers.
 You’ll be surprised how easy it is to find yourself on the road.

 Stay in hostels – Get to know other travelers and experience the communal spirit of traveling by staying in hostels a few times.
 They aren’t all the dirty party places you see in movies.
-Most hostels are very clean, offer breakfast, have wi-fi, organize events, have comfy beds, and know the local area very well.
+Most hostels are very clean, offer breakfast, have comfy beds and Wi-Fi, organize events, and know the local area very well.
 They also aren’t just for young backpackers; you’ll find people of all ages (and even some families) staying there.
 Try them out.
 You may like it.

 Use tourist boards – Local tourist offices are a wealth of knowledge.
 When you get to a new destination, visit the tourist office and ask the staff an insane number of questions about the place.
 They know exactly where to do what and when.
 Visiting one is often one of the first things I do in a new city.